Got any questions about the 8 Plus? We’ve got the answers for you

 The phone comes with 3G of RAM.

 It has a 12-megapixel dual camera at the back and a 7-megapixel selfie camera at the front.
-The dual camera means you get more range in your photos - something the 7 doesn’t have.
+The dual camera means you get more range in your photos - something the iPhone 7 doesn’t have.
+While the 8 only has one lens - the wide-angle lens - the 8 Plus has two, giving you more camera for those weekend outings.
+Other features include 2x optical zoom, burst mode, timer mode, 4K video and more.

 Yes, portrait mode is available on the iPhone 8 Plus.
 Portrait mode focuses on the subject of the photo and blurs the background, providing more depth.
 For photography enthusiasts, portrait mode makes use of the phone’s 56mm-equivalent "telephoto" lens.